zplayads/PlayableMopubAdDemo-android/README-EN.md

 (Note:Please fill in the existed position of PlayableAdsRewardedVideo in project.)
 ```
+- b.
+Add the adunits you applied on ZPLAY Ads to image 2 as the following format:
 {
     "APPID": "5C5419C7-A2DE-88BC-A311-C3E7A646F6AF",
     "AdUnitId": "3FBEFA05-3A8B-2122-24C7-A87D0BC9FEEC"
 }
 ```
-- b.
-Add the adunits you applied on ZPLAY Ads to image 3 as the following format:
 Note: If necessary, please view step 1.3 to know how to change androidDemoApp to the APPID you applied on ZPLAY Ads, and view step 1.6 to find the way to change androidDemoAdUnit to AdUnitId applied on ZPLAY Ads.

 ## 6. Turn on ZPLAY Ads network on MoPub
-### 6.1 Open Segments page, and click *Global Segment* link
+### 6.1 Open Segments page, and click Global Segment
 ![Global Segment](imgs/img15.png)

 ### 6.2 Find the app and adunit which have been integrated to ZPLAY Ads（as the MediationMopub in screenshot below), turn on ZPLAY Ads network(as the turn on button in screenshot below).